chndn/chndn.github.io/content/posts/interview-prep.md

 ---

 ### Preface
-I curated these notes over the course of my preparation for tech interviews, targeted at getting Senior Engineer position in the fall of 2021.
-At the time of interviewing I was employed as SDE 2 at Amazon with total 8 years of experience.
+I curated these notes over the course of my preparation for tech interviews during the fall of 2021.
+Majority of the preparation was targeted at getting Sr. Engineering positions, but the overall prep strategy is going to be similar across engineering levels from Junior to Senior.
+Entry level engineers can skip the System Design sections.
+During the preparation I was employed at Amazon as SDE 2, with total 8 years of experience.

 **Time spent** : 3 months for prep, began interviewing 2.5 months from the beginning of prep

-**Monetary Investment** : Buying the following is completely optional, though hopefully you too will see value in making these small investments
+**Monetary Investment** : Buying these is completely optional, but having these does save some time during practice
 - Leetcode $160 (annual)
 - Educative $60 (1 month)

-**Offers** : Throught the course of my job hunt I was able to secure following offers
-- Oracle : PMTS
-- Salesforce : LMTS
-- Microsoft : Sr. Engg
-- Facebook : E5
-- Google : L5

 #### Interview strategy
 I planned my interviews in an *increasing* level of difficulty.
 Clearing easy phone screens early on and getting an offer in hand is not only a huge confidence boost but also provides that much needed leverage which helps expedite the subsequent interviews.
 Although gaining momentum from knocking out easier interviews is important, the inevitable failures during the process provides much needed pitstops to identify the gaps, course correct and then apply those learnings down the line.
 So I hope by the time you interview for *your dream* company you would be wiser from you past recent experiences.